Tyrannosaurus: Diet and feeding behavior

-Other evidence suggests hunting behavior in Tyrannosaurus.
+Most evidence suggests hunting behavior in Tyrannosaurus.
 The eye sockets of tyrannosaurs are positioned so that the eyes would point forward, giving them binocular vision slightly better than that of modern hawks.
 It is not obvious why natural selection would have favored this long-term trend if tyrannosaurs had been pure scavengers, which would not have needed the advanced depth perception that stereoscopic vision provides.
-In modern animals, binocular vision is found mainly in predators.
+In modern animals, binocular vision is found mainly in predators (though not all predators have well-developed binocular vision).